Metallurgy in pre-Columbian America: Old Copper Culture

-However this Great Lake model as a unique source of copper and of copper technologies remaining somewhat static for over 6,000 years has recently come into some level of criticism, particularly since other deposits seem to have been available to ancient North Americans, even if much smaller.

-The Old Copper Culture mainly flourished in Ontario and Minnesota.
-However at least 50 Old Copper items, including spear points and ceremonial crescents have been discovered in Manitoba.
-A few more in Saskatchewan, and at least one, a crescent, has turned up in Alberta, 2,000 kilometres from its homeland in Ontario.
+Great Lake artifacts found in the Eastern Woodlands of North America seem to indicate there were widespread trading networks by 1000 BC.
+Progressively the usage of copper for tools decreases with more jewelry and adornments being found.
+This is believed to be indicative of social changes to a more hierarchical society.
+Thousands of copper mining pits have been found along the shores of Lake Superior, and Isle Royale.
+These pits may have been in use as far back as 8,000 years ago.
+This copper was mined and then made into objects such as heavy spear points and tools of all kinds.
+It was also made into crescent objects similar to bannerstones that some archaeologists believe were for religious or ceremonial purposes.
+The crescents were too delicate for utilitarian use.
+Many have 28 or 29 notches along the inner edge, the approximate number of days in a lunar month.The Old Copper Culture flourished mainly in the Lake Superior region.
+The Milwaukee Public Museum has an extensive display of objects.
+At least 50 Old Copper items, including spear points and ceremonial crescents have been discovered in Manitoba.
+A few more in Saskatchewan, and at least one, a crescent, has turned up in Alberta, 2,000 kilometres from its origin in Ontario.
 It is most likely that these copper items arrived in the plains as trade goods rather than people of the Old Copper Culture moving into these new places.
-However from one excavated site in eastern Manitoba we can see that at least some people were moving northwest.
+However from one excavated site in eastern Manitoba it can be seen that some people were moving northwest.
 At a site near Bissett archaeologists have found copper tools, weapons, and waste material of manufacture, along with a large nugget of raw copper.
 This site however was dated to around 4,000 years ago, a time of cooler climate when the boreal forest's treeline moved much further south.
-Though if these migrants moved with their metallurgy up the Winnipeg River at this time they may have continued onward, into Lake Winnipeg, and the Saskatchewan River system.
+Though if these migrants moved with their metallurgy up the Winnipeg River at that time they may have continued to Lake Winnipeg, and the Saskatchewan River system.

-This Old Copper Culture never became particularity advanced, and never discovered the principle of creating alloys.
-This means that many, though they could make metal objects and weapons, continued to use their flint tools, which could maintain a sharper edge for much longer.
-The unalloyed copper could simply not compete, and in the later days of the Old Copper Culture the metal was almost exclusively used for ceremonial items.
+The Old Copper Culture did not develop advanced metallurgy like the principle of creating alloys.
+This means that many, though they could make metal objects and weapons, continued to use their flint, which could maintain a sharper edge for much longer.
+The unalloyed copper could simply not compete in daily utilization.
+In the later days of the Culture the metal was almost exclusively used for ceremonial items.

+However, Lake Superior, as a unique source of copper for over 6,000 years has recently come into some criticism, particularly since other deposits have been found that other archaic cultures mined on a much smaller scale.